Magnolia Oil & Gas Corporation (MGY): A Technical Analysis

 MGY) stock’s latest price update

-The stock price of Magnolia Oil & Gas Corporation (NYSE: MGY) has dropped by -1.56 compared to previous close of 22.50.
-Despite this, the company has seen a fall of -3.19% in its stock price over the last five trading days.
+Magnolia Oil & Gas Corporation (NYSE: MGY)’s stock price has gone rise by 2.44 in comparison to its previous close of 21.34, however, the company has experienced a -4.00% decrease in its stock price over the last five trading days.

 MGY’s Market Performance